 Many official teams are local to a geographic area and have a professional relationship with their members.
 For instance, a gym might create an official team for all the members of its gym community.
 Many of the players (if not all) on this team would be members of the gym, along with their friends and family members.
 This allows team members of the team to interact face-to-face regularly over the course of the Challenge, to show up for workouts together, and to attend both the preliminary and final events.
 Players may only be on one Official team.

 Unofficial teams are personal teams that any registered player can create or join.
-Unofficial teams are typically made up of a group of friends or family members who to support one another throughout the eight weeks of the Challenge.
+Unofficial teams are typically made up of a group of friends or family members who to support one another throughout the six weeks of the Challenge.
 Official team players may even form unofficial teams within the official team.

 Each player can join up to two teams (but only one of them may be an official team).
 For best results and experience in the Whole Life Challenge, we suggest that every player join or create at least one team.
 If you are in need of a team, possibly the best way to find one is to inquire on the Private Facebook Group.
 Before each Challenge begins and for the first week or so, many players and teams post messages there to find each other.